phusu/reservation-api/README.md

 # Reservation API

 Simple Reservation API implemented with AWS Serverless Framework.
+Can be used with [reservation-client](https://github.com/phusu/reservation-client) project.

 ## Background and implementation details
 Our band rehearsal space had an old and aging PHP & MySQL based application for reserving rehearsal slots.
 I decided to implement a completely new solution with modern technologies and utilize AWS Serverless Framework for the application so that it needs no maintaining of servers.
 In addition, this solution is extremely low-cost.